 How many grafts will I need and what will my hair transplant cost?

 The accurate number of required grafts can only be assessed in person.
 The hair transplant is charged per graft and depends entirely on each individual.
 We can give you a good estimate if you submit your photos under the "Book a consultation" tab.
-An online consult as well as an in person consult with Dr Lohlun is completely free with no terms and conditions.
+An online consult as well as an in person consult with Dr Lohlun is R500 and the cost of this will be deducted off any treatments you purchase.
 Please see pricing tab for more information on pricing.

 How will I hide my hair transplant in public?

 You may want to wear a loose fitting hat after the procedure for a few days when in public.
 Avoid tight fitting hats especially within the first 72 hours as the new grafts will not yet have permanently implanted.
 Covering the transplant is not really necessary, as there will be no evidence after approximately 7-10 days.
 In the first 7-10 days small scabs will form, avoid picking these off, they will fall off by themselves.
 After this period, there will be no evidence of the transplant.
 However, it is recommended to cover the head for the first few weeks when there is sun exposure.

 The benefit of FUE is that there is no big linear surgical scar like in FUT.
 The results are natural and people won't know that you have had surgery.
 In a very small population group the donor area may scar and there will be white dots where the hairs were removed.
 These are hardly visible, especially when the hair has grown to a “number 1 or 2” cut.